atott/Machine-Learning-A-Z-R/README.md

 # Machine-Learning-A-Z-R
-Code in R used for the Machine Learning A-Z course.
+R code used for the Machine Learning A-Z course.